University of San Francisco: Campuses

 The university's 55-acre (22 ha) main campus is known as "The Hilltop."
 It's divided into Lone Mountain and lower campus, which are north and south of Turk Street respectively within a block of each other.

 USF's Downtown San Francisco Campus was founded in the Folger Coffee Company Building at 101 Howard Street in 2012.
 15 graduate programs in the School of Management and College of Arts and Sciences are offered here.

 The Orange County Campus, founded in Orange in 1983, offers the Master of Science in Sport Management, the Master of Science in Nursing, and the Master of Public Health in Applied Epidemiology and Population Health Methods.
 The Sacramento Campus, founded in 1975, offers the Bachelor of Science in Nursing, the Master in Counseling with an emphasis in Marriage and Family Therapy, and the Masters in Teaching with a Teaching Credential.
 USF also offers programs on the campuses of San Jose City College and Santa Rosa Junior College.

 Organization and administration

-USF is chartered as a non-profit organization and is governed by a privately appointed board of trustees, along with the university president, the university chancellor, the university provost and vice-presidents, and the deans.
-The board as of 2025 had 41 voting members who served three, three-year terms.
+USF is chartered as a non-profit organization and is governed by a privately appointed board of trustees, along with the university president, the university chancellor, the university provost and vice presidents, and the deans.
+The board, as of 2025, had 41 voting members who served three three-year terms.
 The board of trustees elects a president to serve as the general manager and chief executive of the university.
 The president, according to USF bylaws, is specifically responsible for articulating and advancing the Jesuit Catholic character of the university.

-In 2025, USF's Board of Trustees elected Salvador Aceves as President, marking the first time in school history that a layperson has been elevated to the role.
+In 2025, USF's Board of Trustees elected Salvador Aceves as president, marking the first time in school history that a layperson had been elevated to the role.